-The assessment balance and overall workload associated with this course are calculated from core modules and typical option module choices undertaken by students on the course.
-They have been reviewed and confirmed as representative by the Course Director but applicants should note that the specific option choices students make may influence both assessment and workload balance.
+The assessment balance and overall workload associated with this course are calculated from core modules undertaken by students on the course.
+They have been reviewed and confirmed as representative by the Course Director.

 A standard module equates to 200 notional learning hours, which may be comprised of teaching, learning and assessment, any embedded placement activities and independent study.
 Modules may have more than one component of assessment.